Diagnosis and Oral Health (DXOH)

 Term Typically Offered: Spring Only

 Description: The discipline of Endodontics is in its evolutionary process and growth as a specialty of Dentistry.
 This advanced Endodontics course is for those fourth year students who have a special interest in endodontics.
-We will discuess changes over the past ten years, and how the practice of endodontics has been enhanced by new technology, innovations and evidence-based research.
+We will discuss changes over the past ten years, and how the practice of endodontics has been enhanced by new technology, innovations and evidence-based research.

 For class offerings for a specific term, refer to the Schedule of Classes